You may wanna watch

 The first dive site would be the Indonor Shipwreck.
 It is a big steel steam-engine cargo vessel with about 99 m long and 12 m high that was sunk in the waters of Karimunjawa on February 7th, 1960.
 Lay on the sea bed at about 16 m depth, it is considered as a shallow wreck.
 Although we would only go around the ship and wouldn’t be going through the hall or anything, I was still kind of worried.
 Phew, I can do this.
 I told myself.
 The feeling that usually appears when I am about to dive at new sites.
 Especially, this would be my first time to dive around the wreck.

 Actually, it is not really my first-time.
 I recall back to the dive I did in Padang Bay, Bali.
 There is one dive site where we can see a small boat wreck and Agus, the divemaster from Livingseas, brought me there.
 That was my first time seeing a wreck and I didn’t dare to follow either stay close.
 So, in the end, I just followed him from the outside watching he went in from the back of the boat and came out from the other end.
-If I think it over, it is quite a funny watching him using his underwater body language asking why I didn’t follow as he swam in while I just laughed (slowly), shook my head waving bye.
+If I think it over, it is quite a funny watching him using his underwater body language asking why I didn’t follow as he swam in while I just laughed (slowly), shook my head waving bye to him.

 Our second dive was at Cemara Gosong where it has beautiful coral reef and fish here.
 Although I didn’t see any big fish but reef fish and corals variety are plenty.
 The coral is dense more than I expected, too.
 I can’t deny that I saw many dead corals during the dive but really, I still didn’t expect it to be this good.
 I mean, it is still so near to the Java island, what we could expect?
 That’s what I thought.

 The water is also calm.
-There is some part where there is a little bit current but it is still pleasant and we can just drift along with it, watching the corals without need to anything except breathing and watching our surrounding.
+There is some part where there is a little bit current but it is still pleasant and we can just drift along with it, watching the corals without need to do anything except breathing and watching our surrounding.
 The feeling is so good, calm and peaceful.
 That is one of the reasons I love to be in nature.
 The feeling that I will always miss when I am already back to the city.

 Read: Best Scuba Diving Destinations in the World by Adventure in You